 Alaa Abdelfattah, a prominent blogger and activist who has written about politics and human rights violations for numerous outlets, including the independent Al-Shorouk newspaper and the progressive Mada Masr news website, was re-arrested in September 2019 a few months after his conditional release from prison where he served a five-year sentence.
 The blogger is accused of supporting a banned group and spreading false news.

 Abdelfattah had previously been detained on October 27, 2014, on charges of organizing an illegal protest and assaulting a police officer, according to CPJ research.
 Authorities on March 29, 2019, released the journalist from prison, on condition that for five years he report daily to a police station, according to Mada Masr.

 When Abdelfattah reported to Dokki Police Station in Giza on September 29, 2019 national security agency officers arrested the journalist, according to a report by Mada Masr.

 The following day, a Cairo national security prosecutor ordered Abdelfattah to be held for 15 days pending trial on charges of spreading false news and supporting a banned group, according to a Facebook post by his lawyer, Fatma Serag.

 Authorities also arrested one of Abdelfattah’s lawyers, Mohamed el-Baker, while the lawyer accompanied Abdelfattah during police questioning, according to news reports.
 The lawyer was ordered into pretrial detention for 15 days on the same charges, according to news reports.
-As of October 28, 2020, el-Baker remains in prison, according to news reports.
+As of October 2021, el-Baker remains in prison, according to Mada Masr.

 Abdelfattah was one of several journalists included in a mass trial.
 Between late September and mid-October 2019, Egypt had charged over 3,690 people with membership of a banned group, spreading false news, and misusing social media platforms to disrupt national security, the local legal non-governmental organization Egyptian Center for Economic & Social Rights reported.

 His arrest came as the government cracked down on protests over corruption in the army and that called on President Abdel-Fattah el-Sisi to resign, according to news reports.
 Abdelfattah had posted about the protests and arrests on Facebook.